Boundary rigidity, and non-rigidity, of projective structures

-A further context in which the question of boundary rigidity for projective structures is relevant is the study of the long time dynamics and asymptotic behaviour of solutions to partial differential equations on manifolds (without boundary) equipped with a complete projectively compact affine connection as defined in~\cite{Cap:2016aa}, see also~\cite{Borthwick:2021aa}.
+The question of boundary rigidity for projective structures also has inherent interest.
+For instance, it is relevant in the study of the long time dynamics and asymptotic behaviour of solutions to partial differential equations on manifolds (without boundary) equipped with a complete projectively compact affine connection as defined in~\cite{Cap:2016aa}, see also~\cite{Borthwick:2021aa}.
 It could be expected that some aspects of the asymptotic analysis could be recast into boundary value problems at the boundary and projective transformations would then be natural symmetries to consider.

-One of the first ingredients in the proof of the boundary rigidity of conformal structures is that any conformal geometry is equivalent to a unique normal Cartan geometry, of which it is well known that the automorphism group is a finite dimensional Lie group~\cite[Chapter IV, Theorem 6.1]{Kobayashi:1995aa}.
+One of the first ingredients in the proof of the boundary rigidity of conformal structures is that any conformal geometry is equivalent to a unique normal Cartan geometry, of which it is well known that the automorphism group is a finite-dimensional Lie group~\cite[Chapter IV, Theorem 6.1]{Kobayashi:1995aa}.
 Roughly speaking, this expresses the fact that in local coordinates the automorphisms of the structure satisfy some generically non-linear overdetermined system of partial differential equations whose solutions are parametrised by arbitrary constants (these constants provide a set of local coordinates on the Lie group).
 We shall recall shortly an analogous statement for projective structures (see Fact~\ref{DimensionGroupProjectiveTransformations}).